Along the coast from Risør to Grimstad

 During the seventeenth century several fires destroyed large parts of Arendal town center.
 The broadest of the former town canals protected the largest island, Tyholmen, from these fires.
 Led by Christian Poppe, local enthusiasts fought for preservation of the old architecture throughout the years and most of Tyholmen is today considered a protected area of historical significance.

 A walk brings you past the towering Trefoldighetskirken Church, open during summer months, before a climb up the hill and the residential part of Tyholmen.
 This area has been rejuvenated and you descend to the sea through cobblestoned alleys surrounded by old, wooden houses painted in bright colours.

 As you reach the marina, you will see a tall, strikingly white building rise above the marina.
 This is the old Town Hall and the tallest wooden building in Norway.
-If you book a guided tour from the Region Arendal Tourist Office, you can enjoy the ceremonial hall "Festiviteten" innside this Town Hall including several portraits of important Arendalites - inhabitants of Arendal.
-As you are near Pollen, the lively quayside, you will pass several cafés, restaurants and bars perfect for a coffee, drink or meal.
+Inside you can enjoy the ceremonial hall "Festiviteten" including several portraits of important Arendalites - inhabitants of Arendal.
+As you near Pollen, the lively quayside, you will pass several cafés, restaurants and bars perfect for a coffee, drink or meal.